 Brian wasted no time in stripping off and jumping in for this rare opportunity!
 I (regrettably) was too cold to go in the frigid Southern ocean waters sans wetsuit and stayed dry on shore to capture the moment on camera.

-Again, if you choose to swim with the dolphins here, please be responsible.
+Important: If you choose to swim with the dolphins here, please be responsible.
 Remember that they are wild animals and do not disturb them, feed them or touch them.
 Don’t swim at them or try to touch them, keep a respectful 50m distance and they’ll more than likely come to you.

 New Zealand’s native birds are numerous and varied and New Zealand is a bird watcher’s paradise.
 Stewart Island’s Rakiura National Park provides the greatest chance of spotting the most famous of NZ’s native birds and the national bird of New Zealand, the kiwi bird.

 Most people seemed to catch sight of the illustrious flightless bird at dawn or dusk by following the three-day Rakiura walking track, one of New Zealand’s nine great walks.
-We didn’t have the time to do a three-day walk so we opted for a half day walk instead.
+We didn’t have the time to do a three-day walk so we opted for a half-day walk instead.
 Unfortunately, we saw no kiwis!

 We also ventured out to Ulva Island, a predator-free bird sanctuary hoping to see some too but alas no!
-However, we did see a range of different equally as unique New Zealand native birds, from the ever-present oystercatchers to the Kaka bird and the very inquisitive Stewart Island robin, who didn’t seem afraid of people at all and even had a cheeky peck at Brian’s shoe.
+However, we did see a variety of different and equally as unique New Zealand native birds, from the ever-present oystercatchers to the Kaka bird and the very inquisitive Stewart Island robin, who didn’t seem afraid of people at all and even had a cheeky peck at Brian’s shoe.

 If, like us, you fail to see a kiwi in the wild, be sure to check out the West Coast Wildlife Centre in Franz Josef where you can see the rare Rowi Kiwi.
 This centre is in collaboration with the Department of Conservation and they rescue the kiwi eggs from predators, incubate and hatch them and release them back into the wild when they are old enough to fend for themselves.
 You walk through a nocturnal dark enclosure and flash photography is not allowed.
-When your eyes adjust to the dark it’s amazing to see these allusive flightless birds in their faux natural habitat.
+When your eyes adjust to the dark it’s amazing to see these elusive flightless birds in their faux natural habitat.

 We also had the pleasure of seeing the amazingly colourful Kea bird, a very brightly coloured, large parrot-like bird, endemic to the Southern Alps of New Zealand.
 It was just us at the summit of Mt Luxmore, on the Kepler track near Te Anau until one Kea came in to land.
 He wasn’t scared of us at all and almost posed for us while we snapped away!
 Unbelievably a second Kea came to hang out too!
 It was such an awesome moment!